Attractions to see during Show Day – 2019

-In the Main Ring at 4:30pm we will need 16 teams of two people, entry fee £5 per team, the winners take home half of the entry fees.
+In the Main Ring at around 4:30pm we will need MANY teams of two people each, entry fee £5 per team, the winners take home half of the entry fees.

 Entries taken all day at the Rotary Bar, which will remain open for all of the competition.

 Will you be shouting your team on to victory or will you be doing the hard work of pushing that bale?

 Children’s Roll a Barrel competition at 4:30pm in the Main Ring, FREE entry for children.